Birmingham Workers Compensation Attorney

 The type of disability pay you could receive depends on the nature, extent and prognosis of your injury.
 Workers’ comp for lost wages is subject to the state’s maximum and minimum amounts, which change annually.
 As of 2021, the maximum amount payable is $983 per week and the minimum is $270 per week.

 When necessary, workers’ compensation covers physical and/or occupational therapy.
 In the event your disability makes it impossible for you to return to your regular job, workers’ comp must provide vocational rehabilitation to train you for a different kind of occupation that you can do with your injury-related limitations.
 A vocational rehabilitation counselor will be assigned to determine what kind of work this should be.
-It may be necessary to involve your attorney to get you training for a job you want.
+It may be necessary to involve your workers’ compensation attorney in Birmingham to get you training for a job you want.

 Death Benefits for Survivors